-- 8. Support legislation that increases taxes on combustible tobacco products, tobacco-based inhalation devices, and electronic cigarettes: support directing these tax revenues to children and family programs, including smoking cessation programs. - 9.
-Support legislation that requires specific bills to undergo a health impact assessment of current and predicted effects, possibly completed by a nonpartisan body. - 10.
-Support all health outcomes and health equity efforts at various institutional and sectorial levels, and ensuring a broader equity strategy within institutions and sectors.
+- 3. Support eliminating the federal health benefits "inmate exception" with the Medicaid program for persons in County jails and detention centers who are in custody pending disposition of charges. - 4.
+Support efforts to ensure competitive equity for suburban areas (on par with urban and rural areas) for federal grant opportunities. - 5.
+Support funding for subsidized childcare services and child development programs, including school readiness for all children. - 6.
+Support funding for programs and activities that support the special needs of elderly and persons with disabilities, including increases to Supplemental Security Income (SSI); support reauthorization of, and increased funding for, the Older Americans Act, with considerations given to caseload growth, cost-of-living adjustments and equitable distribution of funds to those areas with larger senior populations.
+Support legislation that would provide a comprehensive response to elder abuse, neglect and exploitation. - 7.
+Support efforts to allow for two different services to both be reimbursed on the same day in a Federally Qualified Health Center (FQHC). - Support legislation that increases taxes on combustible tobacco products, tobacco-based inhalation devices, and electronic cigarettes and support directing these tax revenues to children and family programs, including smoking cessation programs. - Support legislation that requires specific bills to undergo a health impact assessment of current and predicted effects, possibly completed by a nonpartisan body. - 10.
+Support all health outcomes and health equity efforts at various institutional and sectorial levels and ensuring a broader equity strategy within institutions and sectors.
 Apply metrics to identify equity gaps and measure gains in intervention areas. - 11.
 Expand the current list of billable medical expenses to include valuable services (Promotoras, chronic disease self-management programs, healthy food purchasing, etc.) which are part of a broader menu of efforts to combat chronic disease. - 12.
 Support efforts to reduce intake of high fat, sugar, sodium foods and beverages which may contribute to higher risk for developing specific chronic diseases, and to regulate the distribution and sale of powdered alcohol. - 13.
 Support policy for evidenced-based home visiting services as a preventive service, therefore eligible for Medi-Cal reimbursement. - 14.
 Support legislation and regulatory efforts that promote and implement "whole person care" and that address social determinants of health. - 15.
 Support federal funding to increase access to health care to address issues of worker shortages within the healthcare field.
 Support federal funding for administration of the Medi-Cal program. - 16.
 Support legislative efforts aimed at establishing and retaining grocery stores, farmers' markets and other healthy food providers in impoverished communities and require these merchants to accept electronic benefit transfer (EBT). - 17.
 Support additional federal resources to establish and maintain robust outreach and enrollment programs for seniors eligible for the Supplemental Nutrition Assistance Program (SNAP/CalFresh).
 Additionally, support programs to supplement the food and nutrition needs of seniors who may not have the resources to access or prepare food due to lack of transportation, functional limitations, or health problems. - 18.
 Support increased federal funding and coordination between federal, state and county governments to ensure adequate planning, medical supplies, access to laboratory testing services, workforce and alternative care capacity to appropriately respond to any local, state, or global health emergency. - 19.
 Support legislation and funding for prevention and case management services and maternal infant and early childhood home visitation programs. - 20.
-Support federal legislation that integrates climate change impacts and actions into public health curricula and programs, and that includes public health agencies when planning and responses to climate change occur between states, counties and cities.
+Support federal legislation that integrates climate change impacts and actions into public health curricula and programs and includes public health agencies.

-Housing, Community and Economic Development, and Workforce Investment
+Housing, Community and Economic Development, and Workforce Investment as well as efforts to restrict local flexibility in the administration of such programs.
+Specific principles include: